ohadzer/data-science-real-estate/README.md

 v.
 Lasso regression with scaled values.

 Hyperparameters:
-Look for the hyper parameters which have improve maximum performance.
+I looked for the hyper parameters which with maximum performance.

 Data preparation:
 I tried different versions of data normalization and imputation.